 It’s also possible that you’ve been several different drunks at various points in your life.

 There is no one type of drunk you will consistently be, but understanding how alcohol impacts your behavior is a helpful tool in judging the health of your relationship with drinking.

 1. The Angry Drunk

 These are the Mr. Hydes of the world.
-Alcohol affects their brain chemistry in ways that lead to increased aggression, anger, and irritability.
+Alcohol affects their brain chemistry, leading to increased aggression, anger, and irritability.

 These individuals are more prone to getting into fights when intoxicated and engaging in domestic violence.

 2. The Happy Drunk

 Conversely, you have the happy drunk.
 This person is more aligned with the Poppins drunk personality, and they are chipper and euphoric, even as they become impaired.